 I have to say that these really make wonderful finger food.
 Serve them as an appetizer at a party (so long as they don’t sit out too long), or as the protein portion of your regular meal.
 Either way, these are fun to eat and totally delicious!

-- 1 pound peeled, deveined, tail-off, large shrimp (frozen is fine if you thaw)
+- 1 lb. peeled, deveined, tail-off large shrimp (frozen is fine if you thaw)

-- 1/2 cup whole wheat Panko bread crumbs (or make your own with this recipe)
+- ½ cup whole wheat Panko bread crumbs (No sugar added, or make your own – link above)

 - In a separate medium sized mixing bowl, whisk together the coconut flakes, bread crumbs, garlic and onion powder.